Fourier interpolation on the real line: Introduction

 where $\theta(z)$ is the classical theta series

-The modular transformation property of $g$ is chosen in such a way that it complements the action of the Fourier transform on Gaussian functions:
+The modular transformation property of $g_n$ is chosen in such a way that it complements the action of the Fourier transform on Gaussian functions:

-where $e_{z}(x) = e^{i\pi z x^2}$, and the square root is chosen to be positive when $z$ lies on the imaginary axis (this comment also applies whenever expression $(-iz)^{\alpha}$ occurs throughout the paper).
+where $e_{z}(x) = e^{i\pi z x^2}$, and the square root is chosen to be positive when $z$ lies on the imaginary axis (this comment also applies whenever expression $(-iz)^{\alpha}$ occurs throughout the paper; note that $z$ belongs to the upper half-plane).
 For instance, using the identity

 and applying the change of variable $z\mapsto-1/z$ in the integral that defines $a_0(x)$ we see that $\ftt{a_0}=a_0$.
-The general definition of $a_n$ needs some preparation, and will be given in Section~\ref{sec:basis}.
+The general definition of $a_n$ needs some preparation and will be given in Section~\ref{sec:basis}.
 The plots of the first three functions are shown in Figure~\ref{figure:plots}.

 An analogue of Theorem~\ref{thm:summation} holds also for odd Schwartz functions, but we postpone its formulation until Section~\ref{sec:odd}.
 It is possible to combine the two results into a general interpolation theorem, but it is more convenient to work with the two cases separately.